reubeno/brush/README.md

 ### Try it out!

-We don't yet publish binary releases of `brush`, but if you have a working `rust` toolchain installed you can simply run:
+We don't publish binary releases of `brush`, but if you have a working `rust` toolchain installed you can simply run:

 ```bash
 cargo install --locked brush-shell